 As they find success, there will be even more social acceptance.

 Eventually, the network marketing model will be as socially accepted as franchising.

 Every year it seems companies are adding income and recognition levels because their leaders have blown the lid off their compensation plan.

-It’s fun to achieve if you’re not in a corporate job-like environment.It's fun to #achieve if you're not in a corporate job-like environment. #WorkFromHome #NetworkMarketing #FinancialFreedom #mlm #HomeBusiness Click To Tweet
+It’s fun to achieve when you’re not in a corporate like-job environment.It's fun to #achieve if you're not in a corporate job-like environment. #WorkFromHome #NetworkMarketing #FinancialFreedom #mlm #HomeBusiness Click To Tweet

 It used to be that if you were in network marketing and making $100,000 a year, you had arrived.

 But that is quickly changing.

 Six figure earners are a dime a dozen.